Your ADHD symptoms may come and go after your 20s, so you might need more help at different times. Here’s what you should know about ADHD in adults.

 Adults with ADHD, like children, may be disorganized, forgetful, and drift away from their tasks.
 Children may be extra-energetic and run around and climb on things.
 In an adult, that hyperactivity might take the form of making impulsive decisions or talking without thinking.

 Adults with ADHD may miss deadlines and forget meetings or social plans.
 They can get especially impatient and be restless and hot-tempered.
-A separate study found that 25-year-olds with ADHD symptoms have a 50 percent higher chance of car crashes.
+A separate study suggests that 25-year-olds with ADHD symptoms have a 50 percent higher chance of car crashes.

 In addition, some children and adults with ADHD have a capacity for hyper-focus in certain areas.
 The Olympic gymnast Simone Biles, for example, is diagnosed with ADHD and brings intense focus to her practice.